 The state portion of the Virginia insurance exam is very detailed and presents its own challenges.
 The state topics tend to cover trivial details relating to complicated state regulations.
 None of this is easy, but that is why we work so hard to make the material both understandable and memorable.

 This is a challenging exam.
 Put yourself on a strict schedule as you do your exam prep work.
 Be focused and disciplined as you do your insurance test prep.

-If you are getting a Property and Casualty license you must take the Property and Casualty exams at the same time.
-If you are getting Life, Annuities and Health licenses then you may take the Life & Annuities exam at a different time than the Health exam.
-For some people it is easier to get one exam out of the way at a time.
+If you are getting a Property and Casualty license, you must take the Property and Casualty exams at the same time.
+If you are getting Life, Annuities, and Health licenses, then you may take the Life & Annuities exam at a different time than the Health exam.
+For some people, it is easier to get one exam out of the way at a time.

 Yes.
 We have never had students say that they ran out of time to complete the exam.
 Most students finish in about half of the allotted time (up to 3 1/2 hours).
 The only students who ever report that they ran out of time were those who were trying to memorize questions in the event they had to repeat the exam.

-Virtually all of the students say the proctors were helpful, the room was quiet, and the computer worked well.
-The proctors will give you the opportunity to complete a practice exam to learn how to use the system.
-When you are done, you will NOT be given a copy of the exam, nor will you be given the opportunity to review particular questions and their answers.
-The exam will be scored immediately and you will know your results when you leave.
+Virtually all of our students who take exams in-person at a testing site say the proctors were helpful, the room was quiet, and the computer worked well.
+The testing software gives you the opportunity to complete a practice exam to learn how to use the system.
+When you are finished testing and submit your exam, you will NOT be given a copy of the exam, nor will you be given the opportunity to review individual questions and their answers.
+The exam will be scored immediately, and you will know whether you passed before you leave.

-- watch and listen to the lecture;
+- Watch and listen to the lectures.

-- highlight key concepts in the text;
+- Highlight key concepts in your textbook.

 |Virginia Online Video Courses||Virginia Sample Insurance Questions|

-- America’s Professor Insurance Courses for Virginia: https://americasprofessor.com/course_cat/virginia-insurance-exam-prep-courses/
+- America’s Professor Insurance Courses for Virginia – https://americasprofessor.com/course_cat/virginia-insurance-exam-prep-courses/